Lapua: History

 In the early 14th century, permanent settlement began to spread to the Lapuanjoki Valley.
 Residents came from, among other areas, the settlement center of Suur-Sastamala in Upper Satakunta, which had good land and water connections to the north.
 The focus of Ostrobothnia's settlement was initially on the lower reaches of the Kyrönjoki River.
 The proximity to the sea of the Kvarken area, which is rich in natural resources, was especially attractive.
 Lapua at that time had some Sámi people who considered the region their wilderness area.
-The name Lapuan was probably given by the coastal Swedes precisely because of the Sámi, then called Lapps, who lived in the area.
+The name Lapua (Swedish: Lappo) was probably given by the coastal Swedes precisely because of the Sámi, then called Lapps, who lived in the area.

 The Battle of Lapua was fought between Swedish and Russian forces near the outskirts of the town on 14 July 1808 as part of the Finnish War.

 Lapua is the seat of the Evangelical Lutheran Diocese of Lapua.
 The Lapua Cathedral, designed by Carl Ludvig Engel, was built in 1827.

 Lapua Movement

-In 1929 the anti-communist Lapua Movement was founded and named after the town.
+In 1929 the anti-communist and fascist Lapua Movement was founded and named after the town.
 The Lapua Movement was a powerful force in Lapua.
 They organized large rallies and marches in the town center, drawing huge crowds of supporters.
 Some of the movement's leaders, like Vihtori Kosola and Vilho Annala, were based in Lapua.
 On 30 October 1930, the Lapua March was hosted, where thousands of their paramilitary members marched through Lapua to protest against leftist threats and government policies they opposed.
 The Lapua movement was criminalized in 1932, and would be succeeded by the Patriotic People's Movement.